damiendeville/LPTHW/NOTES.md

 1. Comments are included in ex06.1.py
 2. Lines 3, 16, 29, 33, and 44 have strings inside another string in ex06.1.py
 3. The author said there were 4, but there are actually 5 places where strings are inside strings.
-4. This is called concatonation.
-Using the + sign with strings results in concationation rather than a mathematical expression.
+4. This is called concatenation.
+Using the + sign with strings results in concatenation rather than a mathematical expression.

 ----